vtsatskin/CourseNotes/SYDE212/Day 1.md

    * What video game are you going to use?

 As we can see, there's a whole lot of stuff we have to do ever before we collect the data.
 As mentioned before, statistics is not just about collecting and analyzing data.

+Quote from the article:
+"Researchers found that surgeons who played video games immediately before drill complete it an **average of 11 seconds faster** than those who did not."

+### Rationale for randomization
+* Those who like video games may have a tendency to be younger surgeons
+  * Younger surgeons may be more or less dexterous